q2s2t/node-7z/README.md

 > - On Debian and Ubuntu install the p7zip-full package.
 > - On Mac OSX use Homebrew `brew install p7zip`
-> - On Windows get 7-Zip frome [7-Zip download page](https://www.7-zip.org/download.html).
+> - On Windows get 7-Zip from [7-Zip download page](https://www.7-zip.org/download.html).
 >
 > By default the module calls the `7z` binary, it should be available in your
 > PATH.